micmejia/bible-dump/NKJV/Exodus/Exod 8.md

 So Aaron stretched out his hand over the waters of Egypt, and the frogs came up and covered the land of Egypt.

 ###### 7
-And the magicians did so with their [^a]enchantments, and brought up frogs on the land of Egypt.
+And the magicians did so with their enchantments, and brought up frogs on the land of Egypt.

 ###### 8
-Then Pharaoh called for Moses and Aaron, and said, "Entreat[^b] the Lord that He may take away the frogs from me and from my people; and I will let the people go, that they may sacrifice to the Lord."
+Then Pharaoh called for Moses and Aaron, and said, "Entreat the Lord that He may take away the frogs from me and from my people; and I will let the people go, that they may sacrifice to the Lord."

 ###### 9
 And Moses said to Pharaoh, "Accept the honor of saying when I shall intercede for you, for your servants, and for your people, to destroy the frogs from you and your houses, _that_ they may remain in the river only."